Hawaii Harbor Police: Proposed law enforcement mergers

 In August 2017, HDOT indicated that it was planning on merging Hawaii Harbor Police and Hawaii State Sheriff deputies assigned to the Daniel K. Inouye International Airport into a single law enforcement agency controlled by the department.
 In January 2018, House Bill No. 2402 and Senate Bill No. 2829 were introduced by the respective presiding officers of each chamber of the Hawaii State Legislature on behalf of the Governor of Hawaii.
 The bills are identical companion measures which would have created an "Office of Law Enforcement and Security for Transportation Systems" in HDOT.
 As of April 2018, the bills have not been scheduled for any legislative hearings, have failed to meet internal legislative deadlines, and are unlikely to become law.

 Senate Bill No. 2909, also introduced in January 2018, initially proposed to consolidate and place Hawaii Harbor Police, the Hawaii State Sheriff, the Hawaii Department of Public Safety's Narcotics Enforcement Division, and the Hawaii Division of Conservation and Resource Enforcement under the jurisdiction of the Hawaii Department of the Attorney General.
-On July 5, 2018, Governor David Ige signed the into bill law as Act 124, Session Laws of Hawaii 2018, which required the Hawaii Legislative Reference Bureau "to conduct a study that examines consolidating the law enforcement activities and responsibilities of various state divisions and agencies under a single, centralized state enforcement division or agency".
+On July 5, 2018, Governor David Ige signed the bill into law as Act 124, Session Laws of Hawaii 2018, which required the Hawaii Legislative Reference Bureau "to conduct a study that examines consolidating the law enforcement activities and responsibilities of various state divisions and agencies under a single, centralized state enforcement division or agency".

 In January 2019, the Legislative Reference Bureau released Report No. 1, 2019 - "Joining Forces?
 Potential Consolidation of State Law Enforcement Duties in Hawaii".
 The bureau determined that due to the "lack of clearly defined goals of a consolidation, it is not clear that a consolidation would be either desirable or beneficial."

 In January 2024, the Harbor Police was subsumed by the State Sheriff Division as part of a law to consolidate state-level law enforcement functions under the newly created established Hawaii Department of Law Enforcement.